The Illusory Precision of TTV Masses: Hidden Solutions Behind Kepler-9's Tight Mass Ratio: Introduction

 The Kepler-9 system, which features two planets with an orbital period ratio close to the 2:1 mean motion resonance (MMR), was the first multi-planet system discovered using the transit method and the first to have planetary masses determined from TTV \citep{Borsato2014,Dreizler2014,Hadden2017,Freudenthal2018,Wang2018,Borsato2019}.
 The latest independent TTV analyses have converged to consistent masses for Kepler-9 b and c (in units of $M_{\oplus}$): 45.1 $\pm$ 1.5 and 31.0 $\pm$ 1.0 \citep{Dreizler2014}, 43.5 $\pm$ 0.6 and 29.8 $\pm$ 0.6 \citep{Borsato2014}, 43.4$^{+1.6}_{-2.0}$ and 29.8$^{+1.1}_{-1.3}$ \citep{Borsato2019}, 43.97 $\pm$ 0.49 and 30.24 $\pm$ 0.33 \citep{Wang2018}.
 However, even for the Kepler-9 system, which is thought to have precise mass determinations based on its highest-quality TTV measurements, we identified numerous solutions spanning a large mass range.
 Remarkably, these multimodal solutions exhibit a perfect linear relationship in the mass-mass space, confirming theoretical predictions that TTV in a two-planet system constrain only the mass ratio \citep{Lithwick2012}.

-Additionally, we illustrate the inherent difficulties of TTV fitting using 78 million synthetic TTV curves around a mode.
-These synthetic TTV curves are generated by introducing small perturbations around a set of planetary parameters representing the simulated true values of a TTV curve.
-We demonstrate that the peak of the TTV posterior distribution in the solution space are extremely sharp, consistent with the findings of \citet{Veras2011}.
+Additionally, we illustrate the inherent difficulties of TTV fitting using 78 million synthetic TTV curves generated from a theoretical model.
+Specifically, we first simulate theoretical TTV curves for a particular planetary parameter set of the Kepler-9 system, thereby defining the true orbital parameter values.
+We then generate the 78 million synthetic curves by applying small perturbations around these true values and examine the resulting variation in $\chi^2$ across the parameter space.
+We demonstrate that the peak of the TTV posterior distribution in the solution space is extremely sharp, consistent with the findings of \citet{Veras2011}.
 The sparse, sharp geometric of the high dimentional TTV solution space motivated our parallel-searching algorithm: the extreme sharpness of the likelihood peak forces standard Markov chain Monte Carlo (MCMC) methods to adopt very small Gaussian proposal step sizes to efficiently explore the local vicinity of each mode.
 Such small step sizes, however, are insufficient to probe the full parameter space and can easily miss additional solution modes.
 Such a paradox cannot be reconciled; hence, we developed a parallel searching algorithm that aims to locate the multiple modes as a priority.

 This paper is organized as follows.
 Section \ref{sec:model} describes our parallel-searching algorithm, developed specifically for TTV fitting.
 Section \ref{sec:results} presents the fitting results for the TTV of the Kepler-9 system and reveals a linear degeneracy between the planetary masses.
 Section \ref{sec:space} demonstrates that the likelihood peak in TTV fitting is extremely sharp and non-Gaussian.
 Section \ref{sec:discussion} provides a summary and discussion.